Skip to content

 Important Note for Married / Name-Changed Voters

-Roughly 84% of married women in the U.S. change their surname.
+Nearly 8 in 10 married women in the U.S. change their surname.
 The SAVE Act does not explicitly mention marriage certificates as acceptable proof of citizenship.
 If your current legal name differs from the name on your birth certificate, a U.S. passport in your current legal name may be the most reliable document to satisfy the requirement.

 Special Situations